Panharith169/Panharith169/README.md

-Here are some ideas to get you started:
 # 💫 About Me:
-I am a double major in data science and English.<br>
+I am a double major in Data science and English.<br>

 # 💻 Tech Stack: